j9t/little-books/manuscript/html-css-frameworks.md

 ### Maintenance

-We’ve so far noted how principles, a prototype, and quality management are important in framework development.
+We’ve noted how principles, a prototype, and quality management are important in framework development.
 The last key item to stress is maintenance.
 Maintenance here primarily means (similar to prototypes) a strong commitment to move forward with a framework.
 This is important for two reasons.

 For one, in the case of external frameworks, maintenance is crucial because publishing a framework is a promise to the user base.
 That promise is precisely that it’s going to be maintained.
 It’s also a promise in _how_ it’s going to be maintained, in that we do everything in our power not to change any structure, but only the framework style sheets and scripts.

 For another, in any framework, a commitment to maintenance acts like another form of safety.
 The general idea in web development is that the [HTML is most important to get right](https://meiert.com/en/blog/get-the-html-right/), because it’s more expensive—think our cost definition—to change than style sheets and scripts.
 An explicit commitment to maintenance will keep us from discarding a framework to just “build another,” and thus lives up to the vision of CSS-only design iterations and refactorings.
-(Of course, true structural changes will still always require HTML changes, and with that, eventually, CSS and JavaScript edits.)
+(Of course, true structural changes will still require HTML changes, and with that, eventually, CSS and JavaScript edits.)

 A framework, solving widespread and complex development and design issues, comes with an express obligation to maintenance.